Taylor Swift Demands an End to the Music World's ''Toxic Male Privilege'' in Provocative Speech

 As a result, Swift said she entered an endless cycle of "accommodating" and "over correcting" to appease her critics.
 "They're saying I'm dating too much in my twenties?
 OK, I'll stop.
 I'll just be single for years.
 Now they're saying my album Red is filled with too many breakup songs.
 OK, I'll make one about moving to New York and deciding my life is just more fun with my friends.
 Oh, they're saying my music is changing too much for me to stay in country music?
 Here's an entire genre shift and a pop album called 1989.
 You heard it?
 Sick!" she described.

 Taylor added, "Now it's that I'm showing you too many pictures of me with my friends.
 I can stop doing that, too.
 Now I'm actually a calculated manipulator rather than a smart business woman?
 OK, I'll disappear from public view for years.
 Now I'm being cast as a villain to you?
-OK, here's an album called Reputation and there's lots of snakes everywhere."
+OK, here's an album called reputation and there's lots of snakes everywhere."

 "In the last 10 years I have watched as women in this industry are criticized and measured up to each other and picked at for their bodies, their romantic lives, their fashion," she said, later adding, "I've watched as one of my favorite artists of this decade, Lana Del Rey, was ruthlessly criticized in her early career and then slowly but surely turned into—in my opinion—the most influential artist in pop.
-Her vocal stylings, her lyrics, her aesthetics.
-They've been echoed and repurposed in every corner of music, and this year her incredible album is nominated for Album of the Year at the Grammys because she just kept making art.
+Her vocal stylings, her lyrics, her aesthetics, they've been echoed and repurposed in every corner of music, and this year her incredible album is nominated for Album of the Year at the Grammys because she just kept making art.
 That example should inspire all of us.
-That the only way forward is forward motion.
+The only way forward is forward motion.
 We shouldn't let obstacles like criticism slow down the creative forces that drive us."

 The performer went on to name some of her own favorite musicians like Lizzo, Halsey, Camila Cabello, Hayley Kiyoko, Rosalía, Meghan Thee Stallion and others.

-She acknowledge the strides her female peers have made within the industry, further questioning, "So why are we doing so well?
+She acknowledged the strides her female peers have made within the industry, further questioning, "So why are we doing so well?
 Because we have to grow fast.
 We have to work this hard.
 We have to prove that we deserve this.
 We have to top our last achievements.
 Women in music, onstage or behind the scenes, are not allowed to coast.
 We are held at a higher, sometimes impossible feeling standard.
 It seems that my fellow female artists have taken this challenge and they have accepted it.
 It seems like the pressure that could have crushed us made us into diamonds instead.
 And what didn't kill us actually did make us stronger."

 MediaPunch / BACKGRID